-- Low Signal Mute The Low Signal alarm has one feature that the others in this group don't.
+Low Signal Mute The Low Signal alarm has one feature that the others in this group don't.
 Mute: may be set On to mute program audio when the alarm is active (triggered and not yet reset/cleared).
-HD channels will mute themselves, but FM audio will naturally 'pitch a hissy-fit' when the carrier disappears. - RDS Alarms There are two Off or On settings for RDS errors.
-Turning RDS Loss: On delivers an alarm when the RDS subcarrier simply goes missing.
-Setting PI Error: On gives an alarm when RDS is received with a PI code mismatch.
+HD channels will mute themselves, but FM audio will normally and naturally 'pitch a hissy-fit' when the carrier disappears.
+We recommend setting Mute: to On, for not only will it obviate a blast of noise, but also will ensure that the FM Audio Loss alarm will trigger if the station leaves the air.